Nshmais/Swiss-Tournament/README.md

 ## License

-`Multi-User-Blog` is a public domain work, dedicated using feel free to do whatever you want with it.
+`Swiss-Tournament` is a public domain work, dedicated using feel free to do whatever you want with it.